department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 - Any length of time on active duty during wartime, and were discharged because of a service-connected disability, **or**
 - 90 consecutive days (without a break) on active duty, with at least 1 day being during wartime, **or**
-- 90 days combined on active duty, with at least 1 day being during wartime
+- 90 days combined on active duty, with at least 1 day being during wartime <br>
 **Note:** If your active-duty service began after September 7, 1980, additional service requirements may apply.
 Generally, you need to have served for at least 2 years continually (without a break) or for the full period for which you were called to active duty, with at least 1 day being during wartime.
 Some exceptions may apply.

 **And both of these must be true about your current situation:**

 - Your net worth and income are within certain limits, **and**

-- You’re at least 65 years old or have a permanent and total disability.
+- You’re at least 65 years old or have a permanent and total disability. <br>
 **Note:** You’re considered permanently and totally disabled if medical evidence shows that at least one of these describes you:
   - You’re a patient in a nursing home for long-term care, **or**
   - You receive Social Security disability benefits, **or**
   - You’re unemployable because of a disability that doesn’t go away, **or**
   - You have a disability that doesn’t go away and that makes it impossible for you to work, **or**
   - You have a disease or disorder that we decide is the cause of your permanent and total disability

 <h4>If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits</h4>